ming436534/modelizr/docs/modifiers/QueryModifiers.md

 #### `then((res, normalize) => {})`

 Generate the query and send it to the specified GraphQL server.
 You will get a promise returned and can continue chaining `.then` and `.catch`.

+> No modifiers can be chained after using this modifier

 You will be given the response as the first argument, and a normalize tool as the second.